eclipse-hono/hono/site/documentation/content/admin-guide/hono-client-configuration.md

 In order to enable caching, the `org.eclipse.hono.client.impl.HonoClientImpl` factory class needs to be configured with a cache manager using the *setCacheManager* method.
 Any specific client created by the factory will then cache responses to service invocations based on the following rules:

 1. If the response contains a `no-cache` directive, the response is not cached at all.
-2. Otherwise, if the response contains a `max-age` directive, the response is cached for the number of seconds specified by the directive.
+2. Otherwise, if the response contains a `max-age` directive, the response is cached for the number of seconds determined as the minimum of the value contained in the directive and the value of the `${PREFIX}_RESPONSECACHEDEFAULTTIMEOUT` variable.
 3. Otherwise, if the response message does not contain any of the above directives and the response's status code is one of the codes defined in [RFC 2616, Section 13.4 Response Cacheability](https://tools.ietf.org/html/rfc2616#section-13.4), the response is put to the cache using the default timeout defined by the `${PREFIX}_RESPONSECACHEDEFAULTTIMEOUT` variable as the maximum age.

 The following table provides an overview of the configuration variables and corresponding command line options for configuring the Hono client's caching behavior.